sicmutils/sicmutils/README.md

 what get with MIT/GNU scheme: for example, in MIT you pretty much have to use an old clone of Emacs called edwin to interact with it.

-[MIT-Scheme with SCMUTILS will run happily under Emacs, Emacs24, XEmacs, etc. as an inferior process, offering an acceptable REPL.
-I assume edwin could also be thus configured.  *AG* 20/12/15]
+«MIT-Scheme with SCMUTILS will run happily under Emacs, Emacs24, XEmacs, etc. as an inferior process, offering an acceptable REPL.
+I assume edwin could also be thus configured.
+[AG] 20/12/15 »

 Clojure support is now extensive in any number of editors and IDEs.
 The MIT/Scheme distribution (apparently) must be rebuilt if you wish